Headlands School Opens A Window On The World Of Work For Students

 Headlands School has launched its very own window on the world of work, thanks to a grant from the Bridlington Renaissance Partnership, which secured funds from the national Coastal Communities Team initiative.

-Students can use new touch-screen technology in the school to find out more about career pathways, local opportunities for and training and how local employers are looking to bolster their workforce for the future.
+Students can use new touch-screen technology in the school to find out more about career pathways, local opportunities for employment and training and how local employers are looking to bolster their workforce for the future.

 The students did their own survey within school to get views from fellow pupils about how they currently receive careers information, advice and guidance and how that might change in the future.
 One of the suggestions, with clear support, was for students to be able to access information directly using touch screens.